 BEST NON ALCOHOLIC WINE: RED

 If you’re anything like me, the best non alcoholic wine section is the one you’ve most been looking forward to reading, especially when it comes to the alcohol free red wines.
-I’m sorry to report that the jury is well and truly still out on this one…soz!
-Every no or low alchol ‘red wine’ I’ve tried so far has been AWFUL – from the expensive to the cheap – and I’m still searching for an alternative that would make me consider switching for good.
+I’m sorry to report that I’m still struggling to find a really good sub!
+The majority of no or low alcohol ‘red wines’ I’ve tried so far have been terrible – from the expensive to the cheap – and I’m still searching for an alternative that would make me consider switching for good.